25 Different Types of Wasps in Colorado

 20. Ichneumon Wasp

-The Ichneumon Wasp, or I. ambulatorius (Ichneumon ambulatorius), is a species of parasitic wasp native to Colorado and the surrounding region.
+The Ichneumon Wasp, or I. ambulatorius (Ichneumon ambulatorius), is a parasitic wasp native to Colorado and the surrounding region.

 These wasps are slender, long-bodied insects, typically black with yellow or white markings on the abdomen.